Nzaba/datasciencecom-r-tutorial/README.md

 #### **post**

-The [blog post](https://github.com/bhimmetoglu/datasciencecom-r-tutorial/blob/master/post/blogpost.md) is contained in this folder.
+The [post](https://github.com/bhimmetoglu/datasciencecom-r-tutorial/blob/master/post/blogpost.md) is contained in this folder.
 A [notebook](https://github.com/bhimmetoglu/datasciencecom-r-tutorial/blob/master/post/contains/foodBlogs.md) for data exploration is also included which contains additional details that complements the blog.